dmonge/resnet_interpretability/README.md

 The analyzed model is a simple ResNet architecture for solving a multiclass classification task for the 96 types of images.

-Example of activations.
+Example of activations in the studied model.

 ![inspect_layer.png](resources/inspect_layer.png)

 Example of the features that can be found.
 Features are plotted based on color, shape type, and fill.
-Clusters regarding color and fill are more

 ![umap_color.png](resources/umap_color.png)